 For this blog, I have the pleasure of welcoming Charlotte Duggan from CED Events.
-Charlotte is a freelance event planner with over 7 years of professional experience.
-In this blog, Charlotte shares her Top 10 key checklists so that you can avoid any disasters on your wedding day.
-Over to you Charlotte.
+Charlotte is a freelance event planner with over seven years of professional experience.
+In this blog, Charlotte shares her Top 10 essential checklists so that you can avoid any disasters on your wedding day.
+Over to you, Charlotte.

 Hi, I’m Charlotte

-Your wedding day is one of the most important days of your life, and a day you will treasure forever.
-Preparation and organisation are key elements in avoiding some unpredictable elements that could potentially go wrong.
-So, to help you troubleshoot before the big day, I have put together 10 key checklists of ‘Dos and Donts’ so you can hopefully avoid and/or resolve them quickly and easily.
+Your wedding day is one of the most important days of your life and a day you will treasure forever.
+Preparation and organisation are crucial elements in avoiding some unpredictable features that could potentially go wrong.
+So, to help you troubleshoot before the big day, I have put together a critical checklist of ‘Dos and Don’t so you can hopefully avoid and resolve them quickly and easily.

 1: Wedding Day Cheat Sheet

-Your wedding day will usually involve many different suppliers from Hair and Make-up, through to catering and entertainment.
-The planning should be done with care and precision to enable you to relax on your big day and enjoy all you have planned.
-So, create a ‘Cheat Sheet’ which you can handover to your bridal party and groomsmen on the morning of.
-Adding both the agreed timings of each supplier set up as well as contact details will do wonders in ensuring no one has been missed and everyone knows where they should be and at what time.
+Your wedding day will usually involve many different suppliers, from Hair and Make-up to catering and entertainment.
+It would be best if you planned with care and precision to enable you to relax on your big day and enjoy all you have planned.
+So, create a ‘Cheat Sheet’ which you can hand over to your bridal party and groomsmen on the morning of the wedding.
+Adding both the agreed timings of each supplier set up and contact details will do wonders in ensuring no one has been missed, and everyone knows where they should be and at what time.
 You can also add the rough day timetable for reference.
-It can also be shared with the wider parties (please do ensure you have permission to share details like mobile numbers prior)
+You can also share it with the broader parties (please do ensure you have permission to share details like mobile numbers prior)

 2: Weather Back up

 Whether you are getting married in the UK or abroad, the weather can ALWAYS be unpredictable.
-Do not be fooled by ‘Well the last 3 months have been beautiful’ or ‘we never get rain during this month!’
+Do not be fooled by ‘Well, the last three months have been beautiful’ or ‘we never get rain during this month!’
 Be prepared.
-Whether it is an outside affair you are having or a drinks reception in a certain part of the venue, ensure you have back up!
+Whether it is an outside affair you are having or a drinks reception in a specific part of the venue, ensure you have a backup!

 Top Tip: See-through umbrellas are a great addition to ensure you can have photos outside come rain or shine.

-For the sunshine: Paper Heart-shaped fans are a lovely gesture on each chair to help cool guests.
-Also putting a ‘beauty basket’ in both the male and female restrooms containing items such as sun cream, deodorant and antihistamine tablets will ensure no sunburn or uncomfortable guests.
+For the sunshine: Paper Heart-shaped fans are a lovely gesture on each chair to help guests stay cool.
+Also, putting a ‘beauty basket’ in both the male and female restrooms containing items such as sun cream, deodorant, and antihistamine tablets will ensure no sunburn or uncomfortable guests.

 3: Wedding Dress Preparation

-Now…this is a HUGE talking point for most brides!
+Now, this is a HUGE talking point for most brides!
 It is the one day you want to feel 100 Million dollars.
 Dress prep is essential.
-I have jotted down a couple of key points.
+I have jotted down a couple of the critical points.

-- Ensure your final fitting is less than 2 weeks prior to your big day.
-If it is any earlier you risk it not fitting perfectly.
-The wedding day nerves get more as the day gets closer which can lead to last-minute weight loss.
+- Ensure your final fitting is less than two weeks before your big day.
+If it is any earlier, you risk it not fitting perfectly.
+The wedding day nerves get more as the day gets closer, leading to last-minute weight loss.

 - Pick up the dress at the 11th hour – keeping it at home has many risks.
 Friends come over and want to see if (and after a few drinks that may seem like a great idea) and it gets stained – don’t!
 It is not worth the stress and potentially ruining your day!